open-telemetry/opentelemetry.io/content/en/docs/instrumentation/cpp/manual.md

 ### Create Observable Counter

 Create a Observable Counter Instrument from the Meter, and add a callback.
-The callbackwould be used to record the measurement during metrics collection.
+The callback would be used to record the measurement during metrics collection.
 Ensure to keep the Instrument object active for the lifetime of collection.

 ```cpp
 auto meter = provider->GetMeter(name, "1.2.0");